asonganyi/blockoptions/whitepaper/whitepaper.md

-Token for BlockOptions.io named BOPT,  BOPT used to dividend profits generated by BlockOptions.io and also used second in-trade currency on BlockOptions.io.
+Token for BlockOptions.io named BOPT,  BOPT used to dividend profits generated by BlockOptions.io and also used as second in-trade currency on BlockOptions.io.

-**2.3.1 Tokensales**
+**2.3.1 Token sales**

-**20,000,000** Blockoptions Tokens[BOPT] will be created as Ethereum ERC20 tokens and issued during the tokensale.
+**20,000,000** Blockoptions Tokens[BOPT] will be created as Ethereum ERC20 tokens and issued during the token sale.

 No min. cap.